Triage Pro Bono Service Training & Annual Pro Bono Celebration

 Triage Practice Group Tranings 3:00 – 5:00 p.m.

 Triage is a comprehensive partnership between Legal Aid and the private bar.
-The Triage event will feature a plenary session, followed by breakout training sessions.
-Learn more about Triage here.
+The Triage event will feature a plenary session, followed by breakout training sessions (CLE applications will be submitted).
+Training topics include:

 Pro Bono Celebration 5:30 – 7:00 p.m.